angular/angular/aio/content/guide/service-worker-getting-started.md

   <img src="generated/images/guide/service-worker/offline-checkbox.png" alt="The offline checkbox in the Network tab is checked">
 </div>

-Now the app has no access to network interaction.
+Now the application has no access to network interaction.

 For applications that do not use the Angular service worker, refreshing now would display Chrome's Internet disconnected page that says "There is no Internet connection".